Gliptal/sumo-integrator/doc/README.md

 ### EGO-ASYNC

-**SCOPE** - This functionality test ensures that SUMO-driven vehicles correctly interact (e.g. avoid, overtake) with a programmatically-driven ego vehicle, when the latter's simulatin is asynchronous.
+**SCOPE** - This functionality test ensures that SUMO-driven vehicles correctly interact (e.g. avoid, overtake) with a programmatically-driven ego vehicle, when the latter's simulation is asynchronous.

 **SETUP** - The network is formed by a single two-lane road, looped in the shape of a rectangle (dimensioned at 100m x 200m).
 The ego vehicle (red car) and  the SUMO vehicles (yellow cars) spawn adjacent to the North-West corner of the loop, at different times.

-**RUN** - SUMO must be started _before_ `egobasic.out` with the following options:
+**RUN** - SUMO must be started _before_ `egoasync.out` with the following options:

 ```
 -c egoasync.sumocfg